 - Red fondant for the star toppers

-- Start by preparing your cupcake liners by placing them into a cupcake tray.
+- Start by preparing your cupcake liners by placing the paper liners into a cupcake tray.
 Set aside.
 Preheat your oven to 170 degrees Celsius.
-Add butter and sugar into a medium-sized bowl and cream both until light and fluffy for approximately 2 to 3 minutes.
+Add butter and sugar into a large bowl and cream both until light and fluffy with an electric mixer on medium high speed for approximately 2 to 3 minutes.
 Scrape the sides of the bowl constantly.

 - Add in the eggs.
 Start with one egg, beat it well until you do not see any traces of egg before adding the next egg.
 Beat again until all traces of the eggs are no longer visible.

-- Sift in the flour, baking powder, and salt into the creamed mixture in 4 batches.
-Alternate the flour with milk.
+- Sift in the flour, baking powder, and salt into the creamed mixture (wet ingredients) in 4 batches.
+Alternate the flour mixture with milk.
 Fold these in until well incorporated.

 - Next, add vanilla and sprinkles.
 Give the batter a quick mix until it's all smooth.